Skip to main content

 Factors the Court Considers When Choosing Cases

-1. The Court will Hear Cases to Resolve a Conflict of Law: The U.S. judicial system consists of 13 federal circuits and 50 state supreme courts.
-When a number of these courts reach different conclusions about an issue of federal or constitutional law, the Supreme Court may step in and decide the law so that all areas of the country can then operate under the same law.
+• The Court will hear cases to resolve a Conflict of Law: The U.S. judicial system consists of 13 federal circuits and 50 state supreme courts.
+When several of these courts reach different conclusions about an issue of federal or constitutional law, the Supreme Court may take the case.
+The Court's decision resolves the dispute and allows all areas of the country to operate under the same law.

-2. The Court will Hear Cases that are Important: Sometimes the Court will consider a highly unusual case such as U.S. v Nixon (concerning the Watergate tapes) or Bush v.
-Gore (concerning the extremely close election in 2000), or a case with an important social issue, such as abortion in Roe v.
-Wade.
+• The Court will hear Important cases: Sometimes, the Court will consider a highly unusual case such as United States v.
+Nixon (concerning the Watergate tapes) or Bush v.
+Gore (concerning the presidential election in 2000).
+If the Court determines the case presents an important social issue, such as abortion or the death penalty, the Court may hear the case on certiorari.

-3. The Court will Sometimes Hear Cases that Speak to the Justices' Interests: Sometimes Justices give preference to cases that decide an issue in their favorite area of law.
+• The Court will sometimes hear cases that speak to the Justices' Interests: Sometimes, Justices give preference to cases that decide an issue in one of their preferred areas of law.

-4. The Court hears Cases when Lower Courts Disregard past Supreme Court decisions: If a lower court blatantly disregards a past Supreme Court decision, the court may hear the case to correct the lower court, or alternatively, simply overrule the case without comment.
+• The Court hears cases when Lower Courts Disregard past Supreme Court decisions: If a lower court blatantly disregards a past Supreme Court decision, the court may hear the case to correct the lower court.
+Alternatively, it may overrule the case without comment.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help